 There’s no shortage of hair growth products on the market, either.
 Like choosing a hair-loss shampoo, be on the lookout for snake oil-like products when shopping for the best hair growth products.
 Let’s talk about the most popular – and common – hair growth products:

-Commonly known as Rogaine, minoxidil is a drug for treating hair loss in men and women.
+, minoxidil is a drug for treating hair loss in men and women.

 Minoxidil was originally used to treat high blood pressure, but patients and physicians noticed that hair growth was one of side effects.
 That led to the development of a topical solution designed to be applied directly to the scalp and skin.

 Also a member of the minoxidil family, Lipogaine is a powerful hair loss treatment with proven results.
 Lipogaine reduces DHT levels on the scalp while increasing hair growth by stimulating blood flow to the scalp.

 Also known as Propecia, finasteride is another drug that’s used to treat hair loss.
 Finasteride often gets a bad rap because of the negative effects it may have on a man’s sex life, but studies show that the likelihood of experiencing them is slim and none.

 Dietary supplements such as vitamins are thought to increase hair growth.

 Your search for solutions to your receding hairline may also lead you to less conventional treatments, such as scalp micropigmentation, derma roller, and iRestore Laser Hair Growth System

 Scalp micropigmentation is a process in which microneedles are used to tattoo pigment into the scalp.
 In turn, the process creates the appearance of tiny hair follicles to give the hair a fuller look.
 SMP treatments typically take three sessions.

 - Derma Roller